(first published on October 12, 2012)

 On October 11, 1492, an island in the present day Bahamas was sighted.
 They set foot on land the next day.

 In Mexico, Argentina, Chile, and many other countries of Hispanic America, October 12 is celebrated as Dies de Raza: “the day of the race.”
 This term was used by a Mexican philosopher, Antonio Caso, in 1918 to celebrate the mixture of Spanish and indigenous cultures to shape “the Mexican mestizo race.”
-In more recent years this mixing of bloods has been given a more malignant interpretation.
+Caso wrote eloquently against the Darwinian notion of survival of fittest and scientific empiricism as the only way to knowledge.
+He included his philosophical life as an apostle of intuition and love as the highest human expression.
+In more recent years the American mixing of bloods has been given a more malignant interpretation.
 Venezuela under President Hugo Chavez, in 2002, changed the day to the Día de la Resistencia Indígena (Day of Indigenous Resistance).
+The noble savage and purity of Indian blood prevails!

 Christopher Dawson said, “The Catholic and Protestant worlds have been divided from one another by centuries of war and power politics… nowhere is this state of things more striking than in America, where the English Protestant North and the Spanish Catholic South formed two completely different worlds which had no mental contact with one another.”

-October 12 might be just the day to celebrate how we Americans are going to bridge that gap under the inspiration of Our Lady of the Pillar – and Our Lady of Guadalupe who reappeared 1500 years later in a different dress to show us the next steps on the same path.
+October 12 is a perfect day to celebrate how we Americans are going to bridge that gap under the inspiration of Our Lady of the Pillar – and Our Lady of Guadalupe who reappeared 1500 years later in a different dress to show us the next steps on the same path.
 For sure it is a great day to celebrate the unmitigated blessing of bringing the good news of Christianity to the Americas.
+On October 12, Columbus the bearer of Christ had a great REUNION with long lost relatives mutually descendant from Adam and Eve.
+The Reunion of humanity will occur when we recognize the Fatherhood of God and the Kingship of Christ, Head of the Church, and alpha male of the human race(species).

 UPDATE: Walter Russell Mead does a good job of explaining the Catholic fraternal origins of Columbus Day in America.